danielyxie/bitburner/doc/CONTRIBUTING.md

 npm run electron

 # When launching the .exe directly, you'll need the steam_appid.txt file in the root.
-# If not using windows, change this line accordingly.
+# If not using Windows, change this line accordingly.
 cp .build/bitburner-win32-x64/resources/app/steam_appid.txt .build/bitburner-win32-x64/steam_appid.txt

 # And run the game...